Research Group Macroeconomics & Financial Econometrics

-The research group Macro & Financial Econometrics conducts research and offers courses on dynamic developments of macroeconomic and financial variables.
+The research group Macro & Financial Econometrics conducts research and offers courses on dynamic developments of the macroeconomy and financial markets.

 It develops and uses econometric, theoretical, and experimental methods to discover and explain empirical patterns.
 Main research areas include the analysis of the expectation formation of economic agents, the evaluation and design of forecasts, as well as questions regarding international economics.